schaad/TWEB-TE2/README.md

 ![](https://raw.githubusercontent.com/schaad/TWEB-TE2/master/img/ScreenShotApp.JPG "")

+Each dot represent the amount of commit for the week correspondant on the X axis.
+You can hover a dot to display the exact number of commit.

 To display a repository you must type the owner of the repository followed by a `/` and then the name of the repository itself.

 >     Owner/RepositoryName